mjducharme/drawl-website/README.md

 Needs more detail, but:

 Fetch the repository and run "composer install" in the root to install dependencies.
-No database is necessary.
+Then run "php artisan migrate" to create the SQLite tables.
+Copy .env.example to .env and customize as necessary.